 Pests and diseases of Kiwi fruit

-The root rot is a common disease of kiwi plants, which causes more soggy soil To get rid of, there should be better drainage in the soil.
+Root rot is a common disease of kiwi plants, which causes more soggy soil To get rid of, there should be better drainage in the soil.
 Botrytis fruit rot is also called gray mold, due to which the mature kiwi fruit becomes soft and shrinks, it is most visible on the edge of the stem.
 This is the most common disease during the period of high humidity.

 Occasionally these plants become troubled by a bacterial disease.
 There is no chemical use to avoid this.
 Protect the vines from injuries.
-Yellow and brown petals, spots on buds are the symptoms of bacterial blight, which is a disease and enters the plant through injured vines.
+Yellow and brown petals, and spots on buds are the symptoms of bacterial blight, which is a disease and enters the plant through injured vines.

 You can use a fungicide for fungal diseases, but it is effective in the beginning, it becomes difficult to control bacterial diseases when the problem is high.
 Read more.